Madena™ and CODY® Merge to Expand Technology and Consulting Capabilities

 Deb Mabari, CODY® founder and CEO, and Denyse Wise, former founder and CEO of Madena, have been industry colleagues for years.
 “We have shared a similar orientation to the culture and vision of our companies.
 We couldn’t have asked for a better fit,” said Deb.
 “Now we’ve come together holistically,” said Denyse.

-with our client, we integrated CMS’ new BIC-BEQ API service with our Synchronicity™ Enroll APIs.
+with our client, we integrated CMS’ new BIC-BEQ API service with our Membership Suite™ Enroll APIs.
 This design allows us to streamline the BEQ response from CMS, evaluate the BEQ response against sophisticated enrollment business rules, and provide high-quality results in near real-time.

 How to Mitigate Compliance Risk & Improve Operations—An A-to-Z Approach